Towards a modular construction of OG10: The moduli space

-The biggest roadblock to complete the conjecture is understanding smoothness.
-In \cite[Conjecture B]{beckmann22} is conjectured that, at least for vector bundles, $1$-obstructedness should imply smoothness.
-So, understanding the 1-obstructed locus is crucial in achieving Conjecture \ref{con:OG10}.
+The biggest roadblock to prove the conjecture is understanding smoothness of $\mathfrak{M}$.
+In \cite[Conjecture B]{beckmann22} is conjectured that, at least for vector bundles, $1$-obstructedness implies smoothness.
+On the intersection of the 1-obstructed and the locally-free locus, the form $\alpha_{\eta}$ is also symplectic as explained in \cite[Section 8]{beckmann22}.
+This is a generalization of the classical result by Kobayashi \cite{kobayashi86}.
+In this section we make partial progress towards the conjecture above by proving Theorem \ref{thm:introBirational}.